Harsh Elements that may affect your Wooden floors

-If left over a long period of time, spills are harmful on your wooden floors.
-To avoid this kind of damage, immediately wipe the spillage with an absorbent material.
+If left over for a long period of time, spills are harmful on your wooden floors.
+To avoid this kind of damage, immediately wipe the spillage with absorbent material.
 Bona’s Microfiber Pad features a unique design with blue inner fibers that absorb liquid and leaves no residue behind.

-High heels, pet nails, table and chair legs
+High heels, pet nails, table, and chair legs

 Here’s another tip: Add an entry mat on your home as a first defense for dust and grime from shoe soles from the outside.
 This may not be rocket science, but it will definitely protect your floor from grime from the outside.

-Using Oil based cleaner
+Using Oil-based cleaner

 Various floor cleaners have different effects on your wood floors.
 As a precautionary measure, check the cleaner’s ingredients and consult your floor’s craftsman for a suitable cleaner for your floors.
-Bona’s Wood Floor Cleaner has a water-based cleaning formula that dries fast, is residue-free, and is safe for people, pets and the planet.
-It’s also safe for all unwaxed, unoiled, polyurethane finished wood floors.
+Bona’s Wood Floor Cleaner has a water-based cleaning formula that dries fast, is residue-free, and is safe for people, pets, and the planet.
+It’s also safe for all unwaxed, unoiled, polyurethane-finished wood floors.

 Caring for your outdoor wood

-When coated with Woca, the outdoor wood does not peel, crack or flake.
+When coated with Woca, the outdoor wood does not peel, crack, or flake.
 It is rated R10 for slip resistance and durable for heavy foot traffic.
 It also contains anti-fungal ingredients added to inhibit green growth and mold.
 It’s available in 4 colors to enhance, beautify and protect your outdoor wood investment.